 Baby Health & Safety

-At a week 1 of newborn development stages, your baby will receive their first vaccination which is the Hepatitis B vaccine and this is given as early as right before you are discharged from the hospital.
-This is given early because it helps protect the newborn from getting infected from unknowing family members.
-It is completely safe for newborns.
+At birth BCG (which protects against tuberculosis) and Hepatitis B vaccine are given.
+It is included in the Expanded program of Immunization.
+Hepatitis B vaccine can be given as early as right before you are discharged from the hospital.
+This is given early because it helps protect the newborn from getting infected from an unknowing family member and is completely safe for newborns.

 What Can I Do to Help my Baby Grow?